Wiremu Kīngi Te Rangitāke

-Over the next 11 years the government and settlers made numerous attempts to acquire more of the tribal land, but were restricted to about 20 km² around New Plymouth.
+Over the next 11 years the government and settlers made numerous attempts to acquire more of the tribal land, but were restricted to about 20 km^{2} around New Plymouth.
 Wiremu Kīngi remained firm in his refusal to part with any of the tribal land.
 Gradually relations between the two peoples deteriorated.
 However, despite his concern with retaining land Kīngi did not support the largely Waikato-centred King movement.

 In 1859 a minor tribal chief, Teira, who was feuding with Kīngi, made an offer of some land directly to Governor Thomas Gore Browne.
 The government accepted the offer despite warnings from many influential missionaries such as Octavius Hadfield and a previous Chief Justice, William Martin, that the purchase was illegal.

 The stakes grew as Kīngi refused to budge.
 Prominent settlers called for him to be surrounded, deported and, if he fired one shot, hanged.
 The Government pressed ahead and sent in surveyors, declaring that once the survey was complete, the land would be occupied by the military to prevent any Māori occupation.
 They were blocked by the Te Atiawa people, so the army was sent in.
 The first shots of the First Taranaki War were fired on 17 March 1860.
 The war lasted a year and decided nothing except that the Māori were better tacticians than the Pākehā.
 There followed an uneasy truce when the government agreed to re-examine the question and, three years later, Governor George Grey renounced the purchase.

 After the war Kīngi withdrew inland beyond the areas influenced by the Pākehā with the people of Ngati Maru at Manutangihia, in the upper reaches of the Waitara River.
 In 1863 Kīngi went to the Waikato to take part in this campaign.
 He was at Rangiriri Pa after the defeat at Meremere by General Cameron.
 Like many of the leaders he found a reason to leave Rangiriri as the British army, supported by militia and kupapa (loyal) Maori closed in.
 When the British gunboats appeared Wiremu Kīngi left After 12 years he returned to New Plymouth to make his peace with the Pākehā government and later retired to Parihaka where he lived with the prophet Te Whiti o Rongomai for several years.
 His last years were spent at Kaingaru near Waitara where he died on 13 January 1882.

 In 2004, the New Plymouth District Council resolved to sell 146 ha of land at Waitara to the Crown on condition that it was used in settlement of Te Atiawa claims under the Treaty of Waitangi.
 Leaseholders mounted unsuccessful legal opposition in 2008 and 2011.

-His great grandson was Jack McLeod who played nine matches for the New Zealand rugby league team and represented Taranaki, Auckland, Auckland Māori and New Zealand Māori.
-McLeod's mother was Ada Rahunga McLeod (nee Peters), who was Kingi's granddaughter from his second wife (Haupani Mere Peters).
+His great-grandson was Jack McLeod who played nine matches for the New Zealand rugby league team and represented Taranaki, Auckland, Auckland Māori and New Zealand Māori.
+McLeod's mother was Ada Rahunga McLeod (née Peters), who was Kingi's granddaughter from his second wife (Haupani Mere Peters).